miyagipipi/ZRAG/README.md

 ## Edit Entities and Relations

-LightRAG now supports comprehensive knowledge graph management capabilities, allowing you to create, edit, and delete entities and relationships within your knowledge graph.
+ZestRAG now supports comprehensive knowledge graph management capabilities, allowing you to create, edit, and delete entities and relationships within your knowledge graph.

 <details>
   <summary> <b> Create Entities and Relations </b></summary>